User Generated Content

 Source: @overtonecolor

-2. Promote Your Top-Performing UGC (and Not Just Any Photo/Video)
+2. Promote Your Top-Performing UGC and Influencer Content

-If your brand gets consistent social engagement via product tagging and #hashtag campaigns, congrats!
-You’ve earned the right to be picky when it comes to repurposing UGC.
+If your brand gets consistent social engagement via product tagging and #hashtag campaigns, that's awesome news.
+This also means you’ve earned the right to be picky when repurposing UGC.

 • Captures your brand voice and aesthetic